-Click HERE for suggested accommodations in Magdalena.
+For suggested accomodations in Magdalena the lodging list is here enchantedskies.org/essp/lodging.html.
 For those who want to RV or camp, dry camping at Star Village is another option.

 Is transportation to ESSP events provided?

 No. ESSP events take place in and around Socorro County from 10,000ft on top of Mt.
-Baldy, to the Stallion Gate at White Sands Missile Range, to the VLA on the Plains of San Augustine.
+Baldy, to the VLA on the Plains of San Augustine, to where ever you want to go.
 All ESSP participants must be prepared to drive their own vehicle.
 Car pooling for the tours is sometimes informally organized before leaving Star Village.